Chart Color Schemes

 Wagga Wagga - West's population is slightly younger than the national pattern

-Wagga Wagga - West's median age is 35 years, which is significantly below the Rest of NSW average of 43 years and somewhat younger than the Australian median of 38 years.
-The 25-34 cohort is notably over-represented at 19.8% locally compared to the Rest of NSW average, while the 65-74 year-olds are under-represented at 9.0%.
-This concentration of the 25-34 age group is well above the national average of 14.5%.
+Wagga Wagga - West's median age is 35 years, which is significantly lower than the Rest of NSW average of 43 years and slightly younger than the Australian median of 38 years.
+The 25-34 age cohort is notably over-represented in Wagga Wagga - West at 19.8%, compared to the Rest of NSW average, while the 65-74 year-olds are under-represented at 9.0%.
+This concentration of young residents is well above the national average of 14.5%.
 According to the 2021 Census, younger residents have shifted the median age down by 1.2 years to 35 years.
-In particular, the 25 to 34 age group has grown from 16.8% to 19.8% of the population, while the 0 to 4 cohort increased from 5.9% to 7.2%.
-Conversely, the 55 to 64 cohort has declined from 11.4% to 9.7%, and the 45 to 54 group dropped from 10.3% to 8.8%.
+The 25-34 age group has grown from 16.8% to 19.8%, and the 0-4 cohort increased from 5.9% to 7.2%.
+Conversely, the 55-64 cohort declined from 11.4% to 9.7%, and the 45-54 group dropped from 10.3% to 8.8%.
 Demographic modeling suggests that Wagga Wagga - West's age profile will evolve significantly by 2041.
-The 25-34 cohort shows the strongest projected growth at 20%, adding 481 residents to reach 2,843.
-Conversely, the 5 to 14 and 75 to 84 cohorts are expected to experience population declines.
+The 25-34 cohort is projected to grow by 20%, adding 481 residents to reach a total of 2,843.
+Conversely, the 5-14 and 75-84 cohorts are expected to experience population declines.